 What makes a good website?
-8 things to think about
+Planning!

 It is really important to do some research before you decide what you want and need.
 It’s a bit like decorating a room – you need to do get some inspiration, look around at ideas, and decide what you like, as well as what you don’t.
 As well as the emotional side of what you are drawn to or not, you also need to consider what you actually need.
 What is essential to include?
 What is a ‘nice to have’?
 And what could be a future development?

 Creating a website takes time and costs money if you are getting someone else to do it – so take the time to consider your brief and truly get to grips with what is essential to best show off your business, give your website visitor a great ‘user experience’ and be a future proof and effective marketing tool.

 8 things to help you plan a good website

 1. Key details checklist

 What is the absolute ‘must have information’ on your website and what do you need your website to ‘do’?

 Write everything down and then prioristise them.